leowilkin/mcp-migadu/README.md

 - Index all forwardings (forwardings_index)
 - Show the details of a foreward (forwardings_show)
-- Create a new email forwarding - a bit broken rn (forwardings_create)
+- Create a new email forwarding (forwardings_create)

 ### Others